 You do have a choice in what your coverage looks like.
 For example, companies can decide whether to have employees pay for coverage.
 There are various tax implications depending on your choice.

-You can also place certain requirements on disability coverage.
+You can also place certain requirements for disability coverage.
 Some companies require employees to use PTO and sick days before disability takes effect.
 You could also require documentation from a doctor as proof of illness or injury.